fyiyang91/parameterized-crc-module/README.md

 parameterized-crc-module
 ========================

-A parameterized CRC verilog module generator in python
+A parameterized Cyclic Redundancy Check verilog module generator in python, comes with automated testbench